dart-windows/win32/doc/com.md

     createCOMObject(CLSID_FileOpenDialog, IID_IFileDialog2));
 ```

-`createCOMObject` returns a `Pointer<VTablePointer>` containing the requested
+`createCOMObject` returns a `VTablePointer` containing the requested object,
-object, which can then be cast into the appropriate interface as shown above.
+which can then be cast into the appropriate interface as shown above.

 ### Asking a COM object for an interface